-- 16.2 The school will work with parents and carers to help keep pupils safe online.
-Parents and carers will be informed about what their children are being asked to do online, including the sites they will be asked to access and if their child will be interacting with others online.
-The Web Filtering & Monitoring Policy includes information about the systems used to filter and monitor online use. - 16.3 The Group requires safe and secure systems to be put in place within schools that limits the exposure to such risk.
-The Group operates a highly secure web filtering system on the internet link to the setting to safeguard the school's computers and internet use, and also offers safeguards on mobile phones and tablets used over the setting's Wi-Fi network.
+- 16.2 The setting will work with parents and carers to help keep children and young people safe online.
+Parents/Carers/ those with responsibility will be informed about what their children are being asked to do online, including the sites they will be asked to access and if their child is going to be interacting with others online.
+Information about the systems used to filter and monitor online use can be found in the setting's Web Filtering Policy. - 16.3 The Group requires safe and secure systems to be put in place that limits the exposure to such risk.
+The Group operates a highly secure web filtering system on the internet link to the setting to safeguard the setting's computers and internet use, and it also offers safeguards on every mobile phone and tablet used in the setting over the setting's Wi-Fi network.

-Web filtering and monitoring helps to keep pupils safe from illegal and inappropriate content and that they are protected from extremism online when using the setting's Wi-Fi.
-The school works with the Group's IT Section to ensure that the filtering and monitoring systems are appropriate for the school, and are informed in part, by the risk assessment required by the Prevent Duty.
+Web filtering and monitoring helps to keep children and young people safe from illegal and inappropriate content and that they are protected from extremism online when using the setting's Wi-Fi.
+The setting works with the Group's IT Section to ensure that the filtering and monitoring systems are appropriate for the setting, and are informed in part, by the risk assessment required by the Prevent Duty.
 The filtering and monitoring systems are reviewed at least annually.

-South West Grid for Learning https://swgfl.org.uk/ have created a testing tool that can be used to check the filtering system is blocking access to illegal child sexual abuse material, unlawful terrorist content and adult content.
+South West Grid for Learning https://swgfl.org.uk/ have created a testing tool that can be used to check the filtering system is blocking access to illegal child sexual abuse material, unlawful terrorist content and adult content

-16.4 If a member of staff has reason to believe that a pupil is experiencing harm or is at risk of harm, the reporting process set out in this policy in Section 10 must be followed immediately.
+16.4 If a team member has reason to believe that a child or young person is experiencing harm or is at risk of harm, the reporting process set out in this policy in Section 10.0 must be followed immediately.